 Families are the heart of Canadian business

 At Zeifmans, we know that family-run businesses are the backbone of our economy.
-We know this because we’re a family-run business ourselves; now in our second generation, over 60 years after our firm first began.
+We know this because we’re a family-run business ourselves; now in our third generation, over 60 years after our firm first began.

 Why do family businesses continue to perform such a critical function in Canada?
 Why is it that when hard times befall our economy, we can count on family businesses to hold us steady?